 Rocky Brands in Focus

-Rocky Brands (RCKY) is headquartered in Nelsonville, and is in the Consumer Discretionary sector.
-The stock has seen a price change of 6.31% since the start of the year.
-Currently paying a dividend of $0.14 per share, the company has a dividend yield of 2.03%.
-In comparison, the Shoes and Retail Apparel industry's yield is 1.01%, while the S&P 500's yield is 1.88%.
+Based in Nelsonville, Rocky Brands (RCKY) is in the Consumer Discretionary sector, and so far this year, shares have seen a price change of 0.23%.
+Currently paying a dividend of $0.14 per share, the company has a dividend yield of 2.15%.
+In comparison, the Shoes and Retail Apparel industry's yield is 1.05%, while the S&P 500's yield is 1.94%.

-Looking at dividend growth, the company's current annualized dividend of $0.56 is up 19.1% from last year.
-Rocky Brands has increased its dividend 3 times on a year-over-year basis over the last 5 years for an average annual increase of 4.40%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Right now, Rocky Brands's payout ratio is 25%, which means it paid out 25% of its trailing 12-month EPS as dividend.
+In terms of dividend growth, the company's current annualized dividend of $0.56 is up 19.1% from last year.
+Over the last 5 years, Rocky Brands has increased its dividend 2 times on a year-over-year basis for an average annual increase of 3.57%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Rocky Brands's current payout ratio is 25%.
+This means it paid out 25% of its trailing 12-month EPS as dividend.

 Looking at this fiscal year, RCKY expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $2 per share, with earnings expected to increase 6.38% from the year ago period.
+The Zacks Consensus Estimate for 2019 is $2 per share, which represents a year-over-year growth rate of 6.38%.

 Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-With that in mind, RCKY is a compelling investment opportunity.
-Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+With that in mind, RCKY presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report